ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The authentication service request should have a defined set of parameters.
 Please refer to  [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.

-1. Validates if the Timestamp of OTP generation request is older than 20 min.
+1. Upon receiving an authentication request the system validates if the Timestamp of OTP generation request is older than 20 min.
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system generates the OTP for the request.
 (Use < product_id >_< encoded token_id >_< txn_id > < MUA Code >logic to generate a unique key for this OTP generation request; The system calls the Core kernel OTP generator component by passing the unique key; The system receives the OTP from the Core kernel component)
 3. Retrieves the mode of communication (i.e) e-mail or phone no configured for sending the OTP
-4. The system validates if the configured mode of communication is also registered
+4. The system validates if the configured mode of communication is also registered and triggers and OTP
-5. The system triggers OTP to the configured and registered mode of the individual
-6. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err, masked mobile and masked e-mail
+5. Constructs the authentication response based on validation results with masked mobile and masked e-mail
-8. The system proceeds to execute Validate OTP as per the defined standards
+6. The system proceeds to validate OTP as per the defined standards
-9. The system proceeds to send “Notification SMS” and Notification E-mail.
+7. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

 Please refer to the [**OTP Authentication API**](ID-Authentication-APIs#otp-request-service-public) for more details.